ppalucki/owca/docs/extending.rst

 Extending WCA
 =============

+**This software is pre-production and should not be deployed to production servers.**

+.. contents:: Table of Contents

 Introduction
 ------------

-WCA project contains simple built-in dependency injection framework.
-It allows to extend existing or add new functionality.
+WCA project contains simple built-in dependency injection framework that allows to extend existing or add new functionalities.

 This document contains example of adding new ``Storage`` component to save metrics in external http based service, using ``requests`` and ``json`` library.